CharleneMcKeown/learning-day/README.md

-# Learning Day
+# Microsoft UK Learning Day DevOps WorkShop (September 24th 2020)

-Work in progress!
 By the end of this workshop, you will have a blog running in Azure, deployed by GitHub Actions.
 You will use core DevOps practices like continuous integration and continuous deployment to deploy new blog posts in a safe, repeatable and timely manner!

 This workshops requires no prior knowledge of git, GitHub or Azure.

-## pre-reqs
+## Pre-reqs

-1. Azure Visual Studio subscription enabled
+1. Azure Visual Studio Subscription enabled
 1. GitHub Account

-## Set up your workspace
+## Step 1 - Set up your workspace

 Codespaces are...
+TODO

 1. Visit https://aka.ms/vso-login to log in and get started.
 You will need to use the identity you used when creating your Visual Studio Subscription.